Ikisehestherjoan/walmart_Sales_query/README.md

 $ \text{Gross Margin Percentage} = \frac{\text{gross income}}{\text{total revenue}}\=\frac{16.0265}{336.5565} = 0.047619\\approx 4.7619% $

 Code
-For the rest of the code, check the SQL_queries.sql file
+For the rest of the code, check the walmartquery.sql file

 -- CREATING A DATABASE
 CREATE DATABASE IF NOT EXISTS  walmartdb;